 |Graduate Work||Earn a Master's Degree in Counseling||5-6 Years||Online or Campus|

 |PHD or Doctoral Work||Earn a Doctorate in Counseling||7-8 Years||Online or Campus|

-What are the Supervised Experience Requirements for Becoming a Counselor in Michigan?
+What Are the Supervised Experience Requirements to Become a Counselor in Michigan?

 Upon receiving their LLPC license future counselors must accrue an additional 3,000 hours of post-degree counseling experience in no less than a two-year period with 100 hours accrued in the presence of a certified supervisor.
 The State of Michigan requires this additional counseling experience under the supervision of a licensed professional counselor to better prepare future counselors with invaluable guidance and experience they would otherwise not receive.
 All supervised experience obtained in Michigan must be completed after the LLPC license has been issued.
 It is important to keep in mind that supervised experience gained prior to obtaining the limited license cannot be counted toward full licensure.

-What are the Examination Requirements for Becoming a Counselor in Michigan?
+What Are the Examination Requirements to Become a Counselor in Michigan?

 The Michigan Department of Licensing and Regulatory Affairs Board of Counseling requires applicants for Professional Counselor Licensure to pass one of the following two examinations: